sodadata/docs/soda/quick-start-prod.md

 3. In the **Tags** field, they add a value for `fact_product_category`, the dbt model that uses this dataset, and a tag to indicate the kind of data that Soda is scanning, `raw`, `transformed` or `reporting`, then saves.
 They repeat these steps to add tags to all the datasets in their Soda platform account.
 4. Navigating again to the **Datasets** page, they use the filters to display datasets according to **Tags** and **Arrival Time** to narrow the search for the most recent quality checks associated with their models which have failed or warned.
 ![datasets-tags](/assets/images/datasets-tags.png){:width="700px"}
-5. After filtering the datasets according to the tags, the Engineer also adds a bookmark in their browser to create an improvised dashboard to revisit often.
+5. After filtering the datasets according to the tags, the Engineer also adds a bookmark in their browser to create an improvised dashboard to revisit daily.
 6. If you were in the Data Engineer's shoes, you may further wish to set up [Slack notifications]({% link soda/quick-start-dev.md %}#set-up-slack-integration-and-notification-rules) for any checks that warn or fail during scans.

 ✨Hey, hey!✨ Now you know what it's like to add data quality checks to your production data pipeline.
 Huzzah!